src-d/guide/open-source/open_source_fridays.md

 ### DON'T do your job

-Ok.
-Actually, OSF is part of every source{d} developer job.
+OK.
+Actually, OSF is part of every source{d} developer's job.
 But the decision on what to do on OSF should be driven exclusively by your interests.
-While working on a source{d} project such as [go-git](https://github.com/src-d/go-git), we encourage you to work on something not related to your daily job.
+While you can work on a source{d} project such as [go-git](https://github.com/src-d/go-git), we also encourage you to work on something not related to your daily job.

 ### Demo